named-data/NDN-packet-spec/name.rst

 We use a 2-level nested TLV to represent a name.
 The Type in the outer TLV indicates this is a Name.
-Inner TLVs should be one of ``NameComponent`` blocks, as defined in the following:
+Inner TLVs should be ``NameComponent`` elements, as defined in the following:

 ::